 Organisational Health and Wellbeing

-Health and wellbeing programmes are an expectation from the talent that companies most want to attract, engage and retain.
+Health and wellbeing programmes are an expectation from the people that companies most want to attract, engage and retain.
 But too many programmes act as a sticking plaster over the fundamental issues within organisations.

 The senior partnership team at Linklaters, the global Magic Circle law firm, wanted to support retention by acting on their promise of a more sustainable working life.